Clasification Society 2023 - Version 9.37

 • .1 the IMO number and ship flag should not be shown;

-• .2 technical characteristics of ships in the database (gross tonnage (GT), net tonnage (NT), deadweight tonnage (DWT), power output (rated power), EEDI (if applicable)) should be rounded to two significant digits, for example, a ship tonnage of 167,430 GT should be shown as 170,000 GT;
+• .2 gross tonnage (GT), net tonnage (NT), deadweight tonnage (DWT) and power output (rated power) should be rounded to two significant digits, for example, a ship tonnage of 167,430 GT should be shown as 170,000 GT;

-• .3 the annual data of fuel oil consumption, distance travelled and hours underway should be provided in full without modification;
+• .5 the annual data of fuel oil consumption, distance travelled and hours under way should be provided in full without modification;

 4 DATA SUBMISSION AND ACCESS